MohanadHesham98/foodAppTest/README.md

 1. Push your code to the `main` branch.
 2. GitHub Actions will automatically run the workflow.
 3. Check the workflow logs to verify Docker images are built and pushed, and K3s manifests are applied successfully.
-4. Use `kubectl get pods -n foodapp` on the EC2 instance to see running pods.
+4. Use `kubectl get pods -n food` on the EC2 instance to see running pods.